Skip to content

 What Happens When You Add New Methods?

-Once you add a new sign-in method, Microsoft will utilize it during your logins.
-You may be prompted to use this new method to receive a code or approve the sign-in.
-This introduces an additional layer of protection against unauthorized access.
+Adding a new sign-in method to a Microsoft account means Microsoft uses the new method during logins.
+Users might need to use this new method to get a code or approve the sign-in.
+This new method adds another layer of protection against unauthorized access.

 Step 1Go to Your Microsoft Account Security Page